Geothermal heat pump connection in a new home foundation

-As stated above, pumps are best for moderate climes.
-When the mercury drops below 40 degrees, electric resistance coils must kick in to help (think of a bread toaster), decreasing efficiency.
+As stated above, heat pumps are best for moderate climes.
+When the thermometer mercury drops below 40 degrees, electric resistance coils must kick in to help (think of a bread toaster), decreasing efficiency.

 What is a Reverse Cycle Chiller (RCC)?

 A large, insulated water tank is integral to the RCC.
 The pump cools or heats the water, depending on the season.
-In the winter, coils can deliver hot water to a radiant floor system.
+In the winter, coils can deliver hot water to an electric radiant floor heating system.

 Some employ a Refrigeration Heat Reclaimer (RHR).
 It operates in a similar fashion to a desuperheater coil.

 What is a Cold Climate Heat Pump?

 Because it uses a back-up booster compressor, this unit can operate efficiently down to 15 degrees Fahrenheit (-9.44 degrees Celsius).
 Additionally, it uses a heat plate exchanger (economizer), if included, to bring efficient operation to conditions below 0 degrees (-17.77 Celsius).